Schedule of 2026 Meetings

 Sydney Hill's Muskoka Orbit and where it led

 It was in making WW1 additions to the online Canadian Virtual War Memorial that Genealogy Club member Lisa Rance chanced upon a fascinating story of a Bracebridge teen and his friendship with the world-renowned astronomer and humanitarian John A. Brashear.
 From his summer residence on Lake Muskoka's "Isle Urania", Professor Brashear was working with the University of Toronto's J.S.
 Plaskett to build the largest telescope in the world!
-Lisa went on a search for Brashear's own portable cottage porch refractor that had been donated to the Bracebridge Highschool in 1922.
+Lisa went on a search for a Brashear Co. portable refractor that had been donated to the Bracebridge Highschool in 1922.

 June 7, 2025